Hugh M. Cummings High School

+Naming

+The school is named after Hugh M. Cummings, III, who with his wife, donated 77 acres of land to the Burlington City Schools as a site for a Junior and Senior High School.

 Athletics

 Cummings is also the home to multiple team state champions in football, basketball and track.
 The "Cavaliers" brought home four state championships in 2007 alone, including football, men's basketball, and stand out women's indoor track, women's outdoor track.
-Brandon Tate, an alumnus of the school, was drafted in the third round of the 2009 NFL Draft by the New England Patriots.
 The Cavaliers won the state 3A championship in football in 1988, 1990, and 1992.
 These teams were led by Coach Dave Gutshall and Quarterbacks Chuckie Burnette, Donnie Davis, and Ernest Tinnin, who all have their numbers 11, 10, and 15 retired in the schools gymnasium.
 The football team also won the 2A championship in 2002 and 2006.